-WHAT IS PANZANELLA?
+WHAT IS a summer salad?

 - Cherries have always been one of my favorite fruits ever; they are perfect in savory and sweet dishes.
 You can also cook, bake, eat fresh; they are the best.
-For this summer salad, Super Fresh Growers sent some of their amazing cherries to my house.
-They also invited me to their beautiful cherry orchard.
-Omg, what a place!
-The orchard is in Yakima, Washington State, and the area is breathtaking.

 - Corn.
 I love to add corn to everything.
 Not only gives color, but it also provides texture and makes everything summery.

-Summer Panzanella with basil-avocado dressing
+Summer salad with basil-avocado dressing

 - 4 large handfuls of greens